felicielevinton/spike_sorting/README.md

 # spike_sorting
 Spike sorting for FMA
- 1. 'main_pipeline' to spike sort the data and create spike_times and spike_clusters files.
+Run 'main_pipeline' to spike sort the data and create spike_times and spike_clusters files of one session.

+if many sessions to spike sort, then 'main_pipeline_sessions'